 The salary for this program is competitive with similar residency programs nationwide.
 The resident is entitled to all benefits provided to full time University of Arizona appointed personnel.
 Funds may be provided to help offset travel expenses to selected state and national meetings.

-Please submit the following REQUIRED documents system by JANUARY 5th, 2018:
+Please submit the following REQUIRED documents through the PhORCAS system by the 1st Friday of the year:

 - Letter of Intent